repology/repology-updater/README.md

   - `--database` pushes processed package data into the database.
   - `--postupdate` runs additional database processing such as calculating summaries and updating feeds.
-It's separate from `--database` because it can be ran in background, parallelly to the following fetch/update cycle.
+It's separate from `--database` because it can be ran in background, parallel to the following fetch/update cycle.

 ## Documentation